All Episodes

 The camera pans through the hospital, this big hospital in Montreal, and it looks like a third world refugee camp.

-The corridors are filled with people who are being untreated, who are lying on gurneys in the corridor, uh there's tubes snaking everywhere because when a guy does actually get hooked up to some drip, uh he's still lying in the corridor and the and the tube of the drips uh circles down seven miles of corridor and eventually comes into wherever they're sticking the stuff inside him in.
+There's tubes snaking everywhere because when a guy does actually get hooked up to some drip, he's still lying in the corridor, and the tube of the drips circles down seven miles of corridor and eventually comes into wherever they're sticking the stuff inside him in.

 He's entered another world.

-That's the health care bureaucracy.
+That's the healthcare bureaucracy.

-The minute you have government health care, uh it it becomes not about the patients, not about the doctors, not about the nurses, it becomes about the bureaucrats.
+The minute you have government health care, it becomes not about the patients, not about the doctors, not about the nurses.

 It becomes about a bureaucracy that protects itself.